Datttta/My_Notes/New words.md

 === *New words* ===

 1. parrot
+2. rest on one's laurels
-2. take for a ride
+3. take for a ride
-3. hit the bullseye
+4. hit the bullseye
-4. joined at the hip
+5. joined at the hip
-5. put the cart before the horse
+6. put the cart before the horse
-6. not mince words
+7. not mince words
-7. get one's act together
+8. get one's act together
-8. spare no expense
+9. spare no expense
-9. hurray
+10. hurray
-10. deforestation
+11. deforestation

 ==*Nuevas Palabras* ===